notofonts/noto-docs/src/miniarticles/NotoSansMultani.md

 # Noto Sans Multani

-Noto Sans Multani is a unmodulated (“sans serif”) design for texts in the historical Indic _Multani_ script.
+Noto Sans Multani is an unmodulated (“sans serif”) design for texts in the historical Indic _Multani_ script.

 Noto Sans Multani has multiple weights, contains 53 glyphs, and supports 52 characters from the Unicode block Multani.